-He holds a PhD from the Department of Chemical Engineering and Biotechnology at the University of Cambridge, and a BSc from the National Autonomous University of Mexico (UNAM)
+He holds a PhD from the Department of Chemical Engineering and Biotechnology at the University of Cambridge, where the received the Danckwerts-Pergamon award for the best PhD dissertation of 2017.
+He received his undergraduate degree from the National Autonomous University of Mexico (UNAM)

-His research brings together both foundations from the systems domain such as optimisation and control, and applies them to bioprocess modelling, intensification and scale-up.
+His research brings together both foundations from the systems domain such as optimisation, control and machine learning, and applies them to bioprocess modelling, intensification and scale-up.

 et al., 2019, Deep learning-based surrogate modeling and optimization for microalgal biofuel production and photobioreactor design, Aiche Journal, Vol:65, ISSN:0001-1541, Pages:915-923

 et al., 2019, Review of advanced physical and data-driven models for dynamic bioprocess simulation: Case study of algae-bacteria consortium wastewater treatment, Biotechnology and Bioengineering, Vol:116, ISSN:0006-3592, Pages:342-353